-Ever thought about hosting holiday parties for your grandchildren?
-A fun tradition to with your grandchildren is to start planning some movie-themed holiday parties for your grandchildren, using their favorite holiday movies as inspiration.
+Ever thought about hosting movie parties for your grandchildren?
+A fun tradition to with your grandchildren is to start planning some movie-themed holiday parties, using their favorite holiday movies as inspiration.
 Sound like fun?
 You bet it is!

 I love the idea of having something fun to look forward to as the weather turns colder.
 The days get shorter and outdoor fun is at a minimum.
 However, having some fun holiday parties on the horizon can help your grandchildren be excited about spending time indoors with you.
 That is. . .unless you want to move the party outside!!